cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

 Breathing can be oral or nasal.
 Nasal breathing offers:
 * Good **humidification** and **filtration** of inhaled particles because the septum and turbinates have:
   * High mucosal surface area
-  * High muscosal blood flow
+  * High mucosal blood flow
   * Generate turbulent flow
 * High resistance to flow
 At a **high minute ventilation**, oral breathing is favoured.

 ###Structures
 * **Pharyngeal dilator muscles**
-Including glenioglossus and levator palati.
-Prevent pharnygeal collapse during negative-pressure ventilation and during sleep.
+Including genioglossus and levator palati.
+Prevent pharyngeal collapse during negative-pressure ventilation and during sleep.

 * **Larynx**